CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-5.md

 1. Now, navigate to the GitHub Copilot Chat and give the prompt **Compose a full JavaScript program for constructing a calculator**.

-   >**Note:** Test case generation currently only supports Javascript and Typescript programming languages
+   >**Note:** Test case generation currently only supports JavaScript and Typescript programming languages

-1. The Github Copilot Chat will generate the code as shown below.
+1. The GitHub Copilot Chat will generate the code as shown below.

    ![](../media/calci.png)